5 mindfulness exercises you can try

 • Belly breathing

-• 4-7-8 breathing: Breathe in for 4 seconds, hold it for 7 seconds, breathe out for 8 seconds.
+• 4-7-8 breathing: Breathe in for 4 seconds, hold it for 7 seconds, breathe out for 8 seconds

 • Alternate nostril breathing: Using your thumb to cover one nostril, take a deep breath in through the other nostril.
 Move your thumb to the other nostril and breathe out through the first nostril.
-Repeat while switching nostrils for every breath.
+Repeat while switching nostrils for every breath

-If you have issues with your breath, breathing in or out for set times can be challenging, but this doesn’t mean that you can’t practice mindful breathing.
+If you have issues with your breath, breathing in or out for set times can be challenging, but this doesn’t mean that you can’t practise mindful breathing.
 You can still focus attention on your breath while breathing in whatever way is comfortable and natural for you.

 Give people your full attention